 Park Güell: A Whimsical Escape

 After visiting the Sagrada Família, take a short metro ride to Park Güell, another of Gaudí’s masterpieces.
-This public park, built between 1900 and 1914, is a magical place where art, nature, and architecture blend seamlessly.
-Walk through the colorful Serpentine Bench, admire the mosaic lizard (known as “El Drac”), and stroll through the Hall of a Hundred Columns.
-The park offers spectacular views of the city, making it a great place to relax and take in the beauty of Barcelona.
+This public park, constructed between 1900 and 1914, is a captivating blend of art, nature, and architecture.
+As you wander through, you’ll encounter the colorful Serpentine Bench, marvel at the mosaic lizard, known as “El Drac,” and explore the impressive Hall of a Hundred Columns.
+Each corner of the park offers unique and stunning features.
+Additionally, the park provides spectacular views of the city, making it the perfect spot to relax and take in the beauty of Barcelona from a different perspective.

 Late Afternoon: Passeig de Gràcia